-For Action Plans submitted after January 1, 2019, any data collected in in the twelve months prior to March 31st of the calendar year in which the plan is due will be used for development of the Action Plan.
+For the Action Plan submitted in 2018, any data collected in the calendar year will be used for development of the Action Plan.
+Commencing with Action Plans submitted after January 1, 2019, any data collected in in the twelve months prior to March 31st of the calendar year in which the plan is due will be used for development of the Action Plan.